Philippus/elastic4s/README.md

 #### Other

 There are other DSLs in play.
-Validate, update, percolate, more like this, and explain all have a DSL that is very easy to understand and can be understood from the source.
+Validate, update, percolate, and explain all have a DSL that is very easy to understand and can be understood from the source.
 They work in similar ways to the others.
 Examples will be added in due course.

 #### Synchronous Operations